Common mistakes, when filming special occasions

 Listen for background noise in the location in which you plan to shoot.
 Even subtle sounds, such as air conditioning, traffic, a TV or conversation in an adjacent room, can prove distracting.
 Turn off those noisemakers you can control, minimizing the impact of audio “clutter.”
 Try to stay as close as you can to the source of the audio, you want to record with your footage.
 If you already ended up with a noisy audio, check our audio restoration service to help you clarify your audio.

 Mount your camcorder or phone on a tripod whenever you can.
 When you make any movement, it can translate either to jumpy motion, noise or both.
 At times, when you can’t use a tripod, try to hold the phone with both hands and rest your elbows to something to minimize any movement.

 Make sure the camera or phone is in focus.
 The focus should be on the object or person, you are recording.
 Have you noticed?
 After you start recording, someone walks into the picture, but the camera is already focused in on something else, and the person walking into the picture might appear blurry.

 At Gift Video Production, we specialize on small video production.
 We take your footage and turn it into amazing movies, you’ll enjoy watching and be proud to share.
+There are more, than just simple filming mistakes.
+We have tons of articles to help you shoot better videos.
 Search our blog for many more video tips and contact us to get your video project started!
 Video Online Editing with Quick Turnaround.